Which institution holds the most shares in Oak Street Health Inc. (OSH)

-Oak Street Health Inc. (NYSE: OSH) is -34.61% lower on its value in year-to-date trading and has touched a low of $13.29 and a high of $35.61 in the current 52-week trading range.
+Oak Street Health Inc. (NYSE: OSH) is -36.27% lower on its value in year-to-date trading and has touched a low of $13.29 and a high of $35.61 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The OSH stock was last observed hovering at around $21.28 in the last trading session, with the day’s gains setting it 0.39% off its average median price target of $32.00 for the next 12 months.
-It is also 56.66% off the consensus price target high of $50.00 offered by 19 analysts, but current levels are 1.5% higher than the price target low of $22.00 for the same period.
+The OSH stock was last observed hovering at around $22.72 in the last trading session, with the day’s loss setting it -1.6% off its average median price target of $32.00 for the next 12 months.
+It is also 57.76% off the consensus price target high of $50.00 offered by 19 analysts, but current levels are 4.0% higher than the price target low of $22.00 for the same period.

 Sponsored